 Please note that the UK Government has taken action to auto-enrol VAT registered companies with a UK EORI number, the Government cannot auto enrol non-VAT registered companies or provide an EU EORI number.
 Failing to have the correct documentation could result in delays at the border and failures in timely supply, please review the UK Government's guidance on EORI here if you are unsure of your status.

-We also strongly advise members who import or export goods, or rely on timely supply chains (including for repair and maintenence) to thoroughly read all relevant documentation available on the UK Government’s collection on trading and customs well ahead of the exit day here.
+We also strongly advise members who import or export goods, or rely on timely supply chains (including for repair and maintenence) to thoroughly read all relevant documentation available on the UK Government’s collection on trading and customs well ahead of the end of the transition period here.

 The provision of services within the EU: Providing services within EU countries will become more challenging after a no deal exit.
 Under EU single market rules there are only limited restrictions on the selling a service such as a consultancy or research service between companies based in EU member states, a so-called mode 1 of supply.
 Or temporarily moving staff to work in other part of the EU without establishing a business branch, mode 4 of supply.